Planet Fitness Smith Machine Bar Weight (We Actually Weighed It)

 Additionally, many such companies offer multiple Smith machine models, whose bar weights often differ.
 While the suppliers abound, several well known and commonly used brands are listed here.

-The Planet Fitness Smith machine bar weight does have some variables as laid out above.
+The weight of the Smith machine bar at Planet Fitness varies as described earlier.
 Other brands of Smith machine bar weights should also be considered by anyone who travels or visits gyms outside of the PF franchise.

 Precor Smith Machine Bar Weight: Commonly manufactures a 25 lb bar but also offers an “Icarian” model with a 15 lb bar.